-Illuminated arches that are 80-feet-tall now form a gateway to downtown Las Vegas.
+Illuminated arches that are 80 feet tall now form a gateway to downtown Las Vegas.
 They are located on Las Vegas Boulevard between St. Louis and Bob Stupak avenues at the base of The STRAT Hotel, Casino & SkyPod.
-Now, visitors have another #OnlyVegas experience to enjoy while visiting.
+Now visitors have another #OnlyVegas experience to enjoy while in Las Vegas.

-The original “Welcome To Fabulous Las Vegas” sign is located about one mile south of Mandalay Bay at 5200 Las Vegas Blvd S, Las Vegas, NV 89119.
+The original “Welcome To Fabulous Las Vegas” sign is located about one mile south of Mandalay Bay at 5200 Las Vegas Blvd South.
 Owned by Clark County, it was designed by Betty Willis and erected in 1959.

 Read below for more information on Las Vegas' newest sign.

 The idea for the archway came in July 2016 when the Welcome to Downtown Las Vegas sign was destroyed when hit by a car.

 We started looking at signage options to let people know they were entering historic downtown.

 Conceived and designed by Selbert Perkins Design and fabricated and installed by YESCO, the 102-year-old company synonymous with Las Vegas’ most iconic signs, the archway marks travelers’ official arrival into the city of Las Vegas.
 The arches cross over Las Vegas Boulevard in the area between St. Louis and Bob Stupak avenues and feature they city’s script logo designed and created by Victoria Hart.

 The contract and funding from the General Fund for the project was approved by the Las Vegas City Council Sept.
 4, 2019.
 Construction began in March 2020 on the $6.5 million project that made its debut Nov.
 18, 2020.
 The project employed approximately 80 people from a variety of construction trades.